 Even though Reevo is not a well-known brand for martial arts gears, they have experience developing products for different combat sports, such as Muay Thai, Jiu Jitsu, boxing and mixed martial arts.
-Here we will be reviewing Reevo’s RXR 16 oz. sparring gloves.
+Here we will be reviewing Reevo’s RXR 16 oz. sparring gloves (now replaced by the Reevo Stealth boxing gloves).
 The RXR is made out of premium genuine leather and utilizes a velcro wrist strap design.
 This particular Reevo model is only available in 16 ounces and with the color scheme shown above.
-Upon reading the review below, you will find that the RXR is a fantastic option for beginners and intermediate level boxers and is available at a very reasonable price.
+Upon reading the review below, you will find that these gloves are a fantastic option for beginners and intermediate level boxers and is available at a very reasonable price.

 Quality product with good construction

 Lack of color options

 The following review content are based on my personal experience using the RXR (Stealth) for boxing and kickboxing training sessions.